hindu-comm/weblogs/manasataramgini/2014/05/2014-05-21_the-engineer-the-dead-fish-and-the-bag-of-earth-iv.md

 SHANK3 protein was found to be cleaved releasing the C-terminal SAM domain.
 Jhilleeka: “We have nearly completed the sequencing, should have it to you in the next day or two.”
-Exciting as all this was, the irresistible force of hypnos hit Somakhya and he lapsed into a nap.
+Exciting as all this was, the irresistible force of hypnos from the jet lag hit Somakhya and he lapsed into a nap.
 They were midway in their journey back home when Vrischika feeling thirst decided to get out to buy a bottle of water at a road stop.
 She was just getting back from the shop when a car sped by and came to screeching halt in front Vidrum’s car.
 A man jumped out of the car and threw a heavy blanket on top of Vrischika and bundling her in it tried to quickly drag her into the car.
-He had nearly hauled her in when Jhilleeka leapt out Vidrum’s car like a gryllacridid on it prey and stabbed Vrischika’s attacker with her garala-sha\~NkulA.
+He had nearly hauled her in when Jhilleeka leapt out Vidrum’s car like a gryllacridid on it prey and stabbed Vrishchika’s attacker with her garala-sha\~NkulA.
 He winced in pain and slumped beside the road releasing Vrischika.
 But two more men menacingly rushed out of the car and overpowering the girls were about to pull them in.
 At that instant a man rocketed into the scene on his